Skip to Main Content

 Accusoft Corporation v.
 Quest Diagnostics, Inc. (D. Mass.).
 Defended Quest Diagnostics and its software subsidiary in software copyright and license royalty dispute.
 Case settled after obtaining partial summary judgment for Quest.

 Source Search Technology v.
 KAYAK Software Corporation (D. N.J., Fed.
 Cir.).
-Defended on line travel provider KAYAK in patent infringement suit involving travel services software systems.
-Obtained partial summary judgment of patent invalidity and non-infringement, final summary judgment of patent ineligibility, exceptional case order, and $480,000 fee award.
+Defended online travel provider KAYAK in patent infringement suit involving travel services software systems.
+Obtained partial summary judgment of patent invalidity and non-infringement, final summary judgment of patent ineligibility, exceptional case order, and substantial fee award.
 Affirmed on appeal.

 Meddaugh v.
 WGBH Educational Foundation (Mass.
-Superior Ct. and Mass.
+Superior Ct., Mass.
 App.
 Ct.).
-Tried case for defendant WGBH against claims that WGBH owed $19 million in allegedly unpaid royalties for the Martha Speaks animated public TV series based on books by author Susan Meddaugh.
-After trial, court entered judgment in 2018 of no actual damages and $100 in nominal damages.
+Tried case to judgment for defendant WGBH against claims that WGBH owed US$19 million in allegedly unpaid royalties for animated TV series based on children’s books by author Susan Meddaugh.
+After trial, the court entered judgment of no actual damages and US$100 in nominal damages.
+Affirmed on appeal.

 Gammino v.
 Sprint (E.D.
 Pa., Fed.
 Cir.).
-Defended Sprint Nextel Corporation in patent Infringement case involving telephone switching systems.
-After partial summary judgment for Sprint and Nextel, two day evidentiary Markman hearing, and favorable Markman order, plaintiff agreed to final judgment of non-infringement by Sprint.
+Defended Sprint Nextel Corporation in patent infringement case involving telephone switching systems.
+After winning partial summary judgment and favorable Markman order for Sprint, plaintiff agreed to final judgment of non-infringement.
 Affirmed on appeal.

 Return to top of page